nikwins/application_portfolio/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+To get the application running, you first have need to have an [Storyblok](https://www.storyblok.com/) account.
+In your Storyblok space, create an [Access Token](https://www.storyblok.com/faq/retrieve-and-generate-access-tokens) with `Access Level` put to `Preview`.

 During development, apps are usually served via HTTP.
 But Storyblok v2 requires your app is served via HTTPS.
 Therefore, you must first install `mkcert` to generate local SSL certificates.
 #### For Linux & MacOs users